 All your menu information—whether that be a wine list or a table d’hote or a la carte menu—can be changed at the click of a button.
 That means 100% of your menus are accurate 100% of the time.
 You can even visually emphasize whatever items are currently popular to boost profitability with a little menu engineering.
-You should also make sure there's good wine food pairing in your menu.
+You should also make sure there's good wine food pairing in your menu, such as turkey wine pairing and wine pairing with salmon.

 And, lastly, the entire industry is moving away from paper menus because of hygiene issues.
 They get surprisingly dirty (they’re actually the 2nd dirtiest thing in restaurants … behind highchairs) and they’re too hard to clean.
 A digital menu solves that problem.
 It’s easier to clean, if you even have to.
 And the best version of that is a QR code menu.
 A customer scans a dynamic QR code to bring up the menu on their smart device.
 It’s so easy, so safe, and so convenient.